textext/textext/docs/source/install/linux.rst

    Install them.
 If setup complains about missing GTK or Tkinter bindings please go to :ref:`linux-install-gui`.

+   See :ref:`advanced-install` for further options provided by :bash:`setup.py`.

    .. note::

         If you use an Inkscape AppImage |TexText| should be installed as follows.
 However,